wolf81/Harptos/README.md

 ## Requirements

 The library is targetted towards iOS, macOS and tvOS platforms and written in Swift.
-The library will be distributed using Carthage.
+The library is available using Carthage.

 ## Functionality